City phone: (805) 925-0994 ext. 321

 Seek grants to improve the materials, equipment, furnishings, and services provided at the Main Library and the various County-funded, City-operated Branch libraries.

 Reach out to underserved populations by attending a wide variety of community and school events and providing bilingual brochures in an effort to identify new services, advertise current library services, and encourage new users and families to visit the Library.

-Develop a Library Plan of Service by conducting a survey of the public, analyzing community demographics, evaluating current library service and program practices in light of survey feedback, and identifying three to five year goals and objectives for each division.
+Develop a Library Plan of Service by conducting a survey of the public, analyzing community demographics, evaluating current library service and program practices in survey feedback, and identifying three to five year goals and objectives for each division.

 Develop and implement a plan for Library staff training in the areas of team building, sensitivity to diverse and the underserved populations, customer service, communication skills, and safe work practices.